reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 ### Components Using Semantic Token Layer

-**13 components use the semantic token layer** because UDS does not provide component-specific tokens (level-3) for them:
+The following components use the semantic token layer because UDS does not provide component-specific tokens (level-3) for them:

-1. Card
+- Card
-2. Callout
+- Callout
-3. Dialog
+- Dialog
-4. Divider
+- Divider
-5. Drawer
+- Drawer
-6. Kbd
+- Kbd
-7. Pager
+- Pager
-8. Popover
+- Popover
-9. Range
+- Range
-10. Redact
+- Redact
-11. Sort
+- Sort
-12. Stack
+- Stack
-13. Stepper
+- Stepper
-14. Tree
+- Tree
-15. Typography
+- Typography

 **Why**: These components use tokens like `bg-panel`, `text-text-primary`, `border-panel-accent` which map to UDS level-2 design tokens:
 - `bg-panel` → `var(--background-neutral-raised-base)`